Erase the Internet

 What was once fun and intriguing is now Sterile and Lifeless

 People used to talk about 'surfing the web,' and 'exploring cyberspace.'
 They imagined the future would be a bright place.
 Now, the art and imagination once seen everywhere in digital form, is now languishing and replaced with ads and manipulation.
 Human connection has been limited, except to promote outrage and addiction.
+In some cases AI users are even replacing human users, pushing us toward the hypothesized "dead internet theory."

 a blueprint to fix the future

-How does one start to fix this problem?
-Ween off of social media.
+How do we even begin to fix this problem?
+It's possible the internet may die on its own.
+In some ways that appears to already be happening.
+Over half of all internet traffic is now artificial bots.
+But what can we do to help, and to protect ourselves?
+Step 1: ween off of social media.
 Delete your accounts.
 Disconnect and have real conversations with real people.
-Go outside and look at the clouds.
+Keep you messaging apps if you must, but go outside and look at the clouds.
 Pet your cat or walk your dog.
+As Gen-Z likes to say, touch some grass.
 If you do use a computer... use it for something creative.
-But it may not be enough.

 Promulgation of the Great Erase